Skip to content

 A downed line is a danger, stay back and dial 911

-Always assume that downed or damaged power lines are live, even if they're not sparking or making any sound.
+Always assume that a downed, sagging, low-hanging or damaged power line is live, even if it’s not sparking or making any sound.
+You should never touch or try to move a downed power line.

 If you come across a downed or damaged line, follow these steps: